Snapchat Planets Order & Snapchat Plus Friendship System Explained

 - Story views and replies

-How to Access Snapchat Planets (Snapchat Plus Feature Explanation)
+How to Access Snapchat Planets (Snapchat Plus Feature)

 To use the Snapchat Planets feature, you need to be subscribed to Snapchat Plus.